 Is it possible to earn more but take home less?

-One caveat maybe if you’re at the edge of eligibility for a tax credit.
-In this case, earning a little more might cause you to lose the credit; however, most tax credits are phased out, meaning that how much you’d receive gets smaller as your income nears the threshold.
+One caveat is if you’re at the edge of eligibility for a tax credit.
+In this case, earning a little more might cause you to lose the credit.
+However, most tax credits are phased out, meaning that how much you’d receive gets smaller as your income nears the threshold.

 Some people who earn more may pay less in federal income taxes than someone who earns less, possibly due to aggressive tax deductions or earnings in the form of long-term capital gains.